 With that, let’s get down to it.
 Here are the best Nikon accessories for your Nikon DSLR.

 The best Nikon accessories you can buy

-With a modicum of caution, you should be able to keep your lens safe on a typical day of shooting.
-But if you are working in rugged conditions, with a lot of mud, dust or other debris, one of the best Nikon accessories — really, one of the best accessories for any camera — is a UV filter to protect your lens.
-This Tiffen model fits the kit lens that comes with all D3000-series and many other Nikon cameras.
-For other lenses, check the "filter size" spec to select the proper filter.
+If you're careful, you should be able to keep your lens safe on a typical day of shooting.
+But if you're working in rugged conditions, with a lot of mud, dust or other debris, one of the best Nikon accessories — really, one of the best accessories for any camera — is a UV filter to protect your lens.
+This Tiffen model fits the kit lens that comes with all D3000-series and many other Nikon cameras, and it's also available in a 'Haze' version if that's a particular issue where you're shooting.
+For other lenses, check the "filter size" spec to select the correct one.

 One of the best Nikon accessories is also one of the simplest, and includes something Nikon doesn't.
 To use an external flash, you need a hot shoe with clean contact points, yet Nikon doesn't provide a cover to protect the shoe when it's not in use.
 Foto&Tech's clever item not only fills the hot shoe, but also has a spirit level, so you can align the camera perfectly for critical shots.

 4. Vanguard Alta Pro 263AB 100 aluminum tripod kit